Ak-wizone/recov/replit.md

 # Overview

 This is a comprehensive business management application built with a full-stack TypeScript architecture.
-The application includes modules for managing leads, quotations, proforma invoices, invoices, receipts, and customer debts.
-It provides dashboard views with analytics, supports bulk operations via Excel file uploads, and includes professional print formats for business documents.
+It provides modules for managing leads, quotations, proforma invoices, invoices, receipts, and customer debts.
+The application features dashboard analytics, supports bulk operations via Excel uploads with inline editing, and generates professional print formats for all business documents.
+Key capabilities include robust user and role-based access control, a secure authentication system, and duplicate detection for master data imports.
+The project aims to streamline business operations, provide critical insights, and enhance productivity.

 # User Preferences